Italian police target Booking.com for alleged tax evasion

 The probe concerns VAT on payments between private individuals for rental properties advertised by the online travel agent based in The Netherlands and owned by the U.S. group Booking Holdings inc., based in Delaware.

 Booking.com works as an intermediary between property owners and guests.
-Private accommodation sites which are not professionally run have no VAT number, and the online travel agency is supposed to operate as a withholding agent.
+Private accommodation sites which are not professionally run often have no VAT number, and Italian tax authorities believe the online travel agency should then act as withholding agent.

 However the Genoa police, having checked 896,500 property owners who worked with the Dutch online giant, concluded it did not pay VAT due to Italy from 2013 to 2019, according to the two sources.